Orthodox Church of the Czech Lands and Slovakia: Administration

-After Czechoslovakia separated into independent countries of the Czech Republic and Slovakia in 1993, church activity continued in each country as separate legal entities: in the Czech Republic as the Orthodox Church in the Czech Lands and in the Slovak Republic as the Orthodox Church in Slovakia, but canonical unity was maintained as the Orthodox Church of the Czech Lands and Slovakia.
-The church is now organized into four eparchies divided into two administrative centers: the Metropolitan Council for the Czech Republic resident in Prague and the Metropolitan Council for the Slovak Republic in Prešov.
+After Czechoslovakia separated in 1993, church activities continued in each new country as separate legal entities: in the Czech Republic as the Orthodox Church in the Czech Lands and in the Slovak Republic as the Orthodox Church in Slovakia, with canonical unity maintained as the Orthodox Church of the Czech Lands and Slovakia.
+The church is now organized into four eparchies divided into two administrative centers: the Metropolitan Council for the Czech Republic resident in Prague, and the Metropolitan Council for the Slovak Republic in Prešov.
 Under the Council of the Czech Lands (Prague) are the eparchies of Prague and Olomouc-Brno, while the eparchies of Prešov and Michalovce are under the Council of Slovakia (Prešov).

 After the death of Metropolitan Dorotheus of Prague and All Czechoslovakia, Archbishop Nicholas of Prešov was elected the new metropolitan, and the church's primatial see was moved from Prague to Prešov.
 Metr.
-Nicholas reposed on January 30, 2006, and was replaced by Archbishop Christopher of Prague and the Czech Lands (elected May 2, 2006).
+Nicholas reposed (died) on January 30, 2006, and succeeded by Archbishop Christopher of Prague and the Czech Lands since May 2, 2006.

-In the Czech Republic there are 82 parishes, with 51 in Bohemia and 31 in Moravia and Silesia.
-In Slovakia there are 90 parishes, with 69 in the eparchy of Prešov and 21 in the eparchy of Michalovce.
-The Orthodox Theological Faculty of the University of Prešov provides an education for future priests of combined Church.
-The faculty maintains a detached branch in Olomouc.
+In the Czech Republic, there are 82 parishes: 51 in Bohemia and 31 in Moravia and Silesia.
+In Slovakia, there are 90 parishes: 69 in the eparchy of Prešov and 21 in the eparchy of Michalovce.
+The Orthodox Theological Faculty of the University of Prešov functions as a seminary for future priests of combined Church, with a satellite campus in Olomouc.

-The Monastery of St. Procopius of Sazava is located in Most, and that of the Dormition in Vilemov.
+The Monastery of Saint Procopius of Sazava is located in Most, and the Monastery of the Dormition of the Theotokos in Vilémov.

 The current primate of the Czechoslovak Orthodox Church is Rastislav (Gont)|Rastislav of Prešov (born Ondrej Gont), Metropolitan of the Czech Lands and Slovakia since 2014.